Origin

 Geographical Distribution

-More common in urban centres with high European immigrant populations such as Melbourne, Sydney, and Adelaide.
-Less prevalent in rural and Indigenous communities.
+More common in urban centres such as Sydney, Melbourne, and Brisbane, particularly within communities with Latin, Italian, or European heritage.
+Less frequent in rural and Indigenous communities.

 Numerological Significance